zhaohuanqdcn/tp/docs/UserGuide.md

 **:information_source: Notes about the undo command:**<br>
 - `undo` command is purposefully left out of the history and is hence not undoable.
 This is because you can undo previous commands before the undo to prevent being stuck in an undo loop.
-- `export_meeting` command cannot be undone as it exports outside the app scope.
+- `exportmeeting` command cannot be undone as it exports outside the app scope.
 </div>

 Format: `undo [INDEX]`